 Skill #1: Adaptability #

-One of the biggest challenges you'll face when building a product is managing the different types of personalities that exist on your team.
+One of the biggest challenges you'll face when building a product is managing the relationships and balancing the different types of personalities that exist on your team.
 You could also be working together with a multi-national team, spread across the globe.

 Skill #2: Willingness to change #